Ys Series Review Part 7: Ys Seven

 So out of all seven of Adol’s main adventures he gets involved in a shipwreck three times, a little under half of the time.
 And one of the games where he was shipwrecked didn’t even exist at the time!
 I guess that could work as a running gag, but he still arrives safely most of the time.
 It is still strange though to make a running gag out of something that has only happened a couple of times.
 That is all I have to say on Ys Seven.
 My final verdict for this excellent game is:

 If you ever get the chance I highly recommend playing this game.
 There are only a few options available to play this game since it is recent enough.
-As mentioned earlier, it was released digitally on the PSP so it is also playable on the Vita and PS TV if you happen to have any of those.
-There is a PC version available, but it is only available in China.
+As mentioned earlier, it was released digitally on the PSP so it is also playable on the Vita and PS TV if you happen to have any of those, and it is now available on PC worldwide.
 I hope you enjoyed this look at all of the games in the incredible Ys series.
 This is all there is for now, but I will be looking at the eighth game after it is released worldwide.
 See you then.